Publish Date: 09/16/2022

 To me, the glory days of Indiana High School basketball were the 1950s and there was no bigger hero at that time than Bobby Plump.
 Plump hit the shot at the buzzer to win Milan that state title.
 Plump also led the Indians to a double-digit win in the 54-state tournament over Oscar Robertson and Crispus Attucks.
 Plump had a great career at Butler and will go down as maybe the biggest legend in the history of Hoosier Hysteria.

 Skiles was a big game player and if it wasn’t for the 1954 Milan Indians and Bobby Plump, Skiles’ team’s championship would be most remembered throughout the state.
 In 1982, he led Plymouth to an improbable State Championship, beating heavily favored Gary Roosevelt in double overtime.
-In the State Title win, Skiles hit a 22-foot jump shot at the buzzer to send the game into overtime.
-Plymouth won in two overtimes with Skiles scoring 39 points.
+Skiles hit a 22-foot jump shot at the buzzer in the State Title win to send the game into overtime.
+Plymouth won in two overtimes, with Skiles scoring 39 points.
 He led the state in scoring his senior year with 29.2 points per game and scored 1,788 career points.
-He went on to star at Michigan State where he was the National Player of the Year before enjoying a long and distinguished NBA career.
+He went on to star at Michigan State, where he was the National Player of the Year before enjoying a long and distinguished NBA career.
+Check out our top basketball betting sites.

 In 1966 Mount was featured on the cover of Sports Illustrated magazine while he was still in high school.
 Mount goes down as maybe the greatest shooter in Indiana Basketball history.
 He was named the No. 1 player in the country and averaged 30.1 points per game as a junior and a senior.
 His 2,595 career points still rank fourth in Indiana state history.
 He went on to have an outstanding college career at Purdue, averaging over 30 points in three-straight seasons, including 35.4 his senior year.
 He scored 2,323 in his college career, but signed with the ABA in 1970 and was unable to find the same success there that he had in college.
 The legend of Rick Mount will live on for as long as people are dribbling a basketball in Indiana.

 Bailey was being recruited in junior high school by Bob Knight and Bailey was all the rage in the Hoosier state.
 Remember the hype surrounding Romeo Langford?
 This was even bigger and no social media existed.
 Bailey played to sold out houses no matter where he played in his 4 years as a star.
 He single-handily led Bedford to three Final Four appearances and won the 1990 State Title at the Hoosier Dome in front of more than 41,000 people.
 He broke the state career scoring record his senior year, finishing with 3,134 points.
-Besides winning Mr. Indiana honors, he was also the National Player of the Year by a number of media outlets.
-In four years at Indiana University, Bailey finished fifth on the school’s all-time scoring list with 1,741 points and first with 380 3-pointers.
+Besides winning Mr. Indiana honors, he was also the National Player of the Year by several media outlets.
+In four years at Indiana University, Bailey finished fifth on the school’s all-time scoring list with 1,741 points and, first, 380 3-pointers.

 As a senior McGinnis led the Continentals to a State Championship with 35 points and 27 rebounds in the finals, capping a 31-0 season.
 For his career, McGinnis scored 2,075 points and grabbed 1,638 rebounds.
 He was named the National Player of the Year by Basketball News in 1969.
 McGinnis was also a big-time football player and was All-State as a receiver.
 McGinnis may well be the best athlete in the history of Indiana high school sports.
 He only played one year at Indiana University and then declared hardship at the end of his freshman season and signed with the Indiana Pacers of the ABA.
 He was the ABA Rookie of the Year and helped lead the Pacers to the ABA Championship.
 He later played for the Philadelphia 76ers and enjoyed an 11-year professional career.